-The following presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk, and the Company's management of capital.
-Further quantitative and qualitative disclosures are included throughout the 2019 audited consolidated financial statements which are available on www.SEDAR.com.
+The following presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk, and the Company's

 Risk Management Framework

 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Board fulfils its responsibility through the Audit Committee, which is responsible for overseeing the Company's risk management policies.